-The Rural Electric Youth Tour to Washington, D.C. is set for June 10-16, 2017.
+The Rural Electric Youth Tour to Washington, D.C. is set for June of each year.
 This is an annual event coordinated by the National Rural Electric Cooperative Association and The North Carolina Association of Electric Cooperatives.
 Participants are sponsored by local electric cooperatives like Pitt & Greene Electric Membership Corporation from across the nation.
 Since the late 1950's, students from small towns across the nation have traveled to Washington, D.C. to participate in the Youth Tour.

 Each year some 1,500 high school students converge on Washington, D.C. for the all-expense paid, week long trip to see the historic sights they have studied about, to learn about the rural electrification program and to see their government in action.

 In 1985, the idea of a “Soda-Pop Co-op” arose because of high prices for soft drinks in the D.C. area.
 By 1986, the co-op was a part of the tour - complete with a board of directors, a manager and at the end of the week a return of Capital credits.

 Although learning is a major aspect of the trip, the fun of getting to know so many other teens from across the state and nation is also important.
 Many lifelong friendships have been made.

 Pitt & Greene EMC representative will travel with other EMC tourist from North Carolina to Washington, D.C. via charter bus where they will visit such historical landmarks as the Smithsonian Institute, Arlington National Cemetery, Mount Vernon, the National Zoo, the FBI Building and the US Capitol Building.

 The tourist will have the opportunity to meet with their Congressional Representatives.
 There will also be an evening at the Kennedy Center.